 These models directly arise from Maimonides’ two seemingly contradictory models of God and His interaction with mankind.
 In one model, God is a very personal and imminent God, the God of simple religion and of the Bible and Talmud, a God who inspires praise in man, a God who will grant requests should man ask of them, and punish the wicked and reward the righteous.
 This model of God is fit for prayer, and Maimonides speaks about this model of God in several places, including his Commentary to the Mishnah, his Guide for the Perplexed, and in his Code of Jewish Law.
 (For examples, see Commenatry to Messechet Berachot (4:2), (4:4), (4:5) see also (9:4), Mesechet Sota (7:5) also Introduction to Commentary on the Mishnah, ed.
 Y. Kafih (Jerusalem, 1964), 35-36.
 Also see the Guide, where he writes God punished the people (1:10), where he writes that God became angry in His heart (1:29), where he writes that when one worships idols, he invokes God’s wrath and jealousy (1:36), where Moses prays for forgiveness for the Israelites, and his request was granted (1:54).
 See his Code of Jewish Law, most obviously in Hilchot Tefillah and Hilchot Berachot)

 The other model of God, set forth more obviously in the Guide for the Perplexed (henceforth the Guide), is the absolutely transcendent God, a philosophical God, a completely unfathomable being who cannot be qualified or defined or changed, and is completely outside of human experience.
 Indeed, according to Maimonides, the only way to talk about this God is to describe him in terms of negative attributes, and never positive ones.
 This model of God cannot possibly interact with man, cannot be praised by man (for such praise would be limited and necessarily philosophically incoherent), and cannot be changed or moved by petition.
 Praying to this God for change in this world would be nonsensical.
 (For all these concepts of God, see the Guide.
 Negative attributes (1:52), absolute simplicity (1:28), absolute immutability (1:55), absolute incorporeality (1:57), unable to be imagined by the human mind at all (1:51-52), cannot be described in relation to anything (1:52, 56), no emotions (1:55).
-See Reines’ Maimonides’ True Belief Concerning God for examples of contradictions in the Guide itself to these principles.)
+See Reines’ Maimonides’ True Belief Concerning God for examples of contradictions in the Guide itself to these principles.)1.
+The Sources

 The Babylonian Talmud, Taanit 2a states: